If you've thought about traveling, or you have traveled but didn't enjoy it, I hope this page is useful to you

-Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Aloha Guest House (Captain Cook, Hawaii), Shailer's Bed & Breakfast (Hamilton, New Zealand), and Fateh's Retreat (Sawai Madhopur, India).
+Some of our favorite bed & breakfasts have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Aloha Guest House (Captain Cook, Hawaii), Shailer's Bed & Breakfast (Hamilton, New Zealand), and Fateh's Retreat (Sawai Madhopur, India).

 If we can't locate a bed and breakfast, we prefer boutique hotels or lodges.
 Some of our favorites have been Aguila de Osa (Drake Bay, Costa Rica), Isla Marisol Resort (Glovers Reef, Belize), Villa Torretta (Lake Como, Italy), Kiboko Lodge (Tanzania, Africa), Guilin Yi Royal Palace (Guilin, China), Papua Paradise Eco Resort (Papua, Indonesia), Alam Indah (Bali, Indonesia), and The Seascape (Matara, Sri Lanka).